 - The authorization of municipal special assessment fees for certain municipally operated stormwater systems could reduce State revenue from stormwater permits.
 However, the exact magnitude of this effect is difficult to estimate and depends on future municipal and State actions. - The repeal of the Clean Water Surcharge rate decrease in 2027 would maintain current funding levels provided to the Clean Water Fund and the \$1 million statutory allocation to the Vermont Housing and Conservation Board. - Amending the Municipal Stormwater Implementation Program to allow it to make grants to municipalities for municipally owned residential stormwater systems will require funding.
-The bill would direct the Clean Water Board to recommend \$5 million in fiscal year 2027 to support this work and to prioritize a \$1 million annual investment from the Clean Water Fund for municipally owned stormwater systems in municipal developments.
-This \$1 million annual prioritization would be repealed effective October 1, 2032. - The proposed Study Committee on the Creation of Regional Stormwater Utility Districts would cost approximately \$8,500 for per diem and expense reimbursements across fiscal years 2026 and 2027 to the Agency of Natural Resources (ANR).
+As passed by the House, the bill would direct the Clean Water Board to recommend \$5 million in fiscal year 2027 to support this work and to prioritize a \$1 million annual investment from the Clean Water Fund for municipally owned stormwater systems in municipal developments.
+As recommended by the Senate Committee on Natural Resources and Energy, this \$1 million annual prioritization would be repealed effective October 1, 2032. - As recommended by the Senate Committee on Natural Resources and Energy, the proposed Study Committee on the Creation of Regional Stormwater Utility Districts would cost approximately \$7,500 for per diem and expense reimbursements across fiscal years 2026 and 2027 to the Agency of Natural Resources (ANR).